OpenframeProject/Openframe-Docs/source/includes/_dev-env-setup.md

 ## TL;DR

-1. Create an Openframe-ready SD Card following the [Frame Setup Guide](#frame-setup-guide).
+1. Create an Openframe-ready SD Card following the [Getting started guide](#2-0-prepare-sd-card).
 [Enable SSH](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) and, optionally, [setup Samba](http://openframeworks.cc/setup/raspberrypi/raspberry-pi-smb/).
 2. Fork the [Openframe repo](https://github.com/OpenframeProject/Openframe), and any extension repos you plan to work on / mess around with.
 3. On the Pi, clone each forked repo, and `npm install` their dependencies.
 4. In each of the extension repos, use `npm link` to create a global symbolic link for this npm package